MabbottLab/MEGneto/ConfigParams.md

                       <summary>Fltpadding</summary>
                       Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle”
                       <br>
-                      Meaning: Filter padding is needed because filters may cause edge effects detected in artifact-detection & mistaken for actual artifacts (only used for filtering, not artifact detection)
+                      Meaning: Filter padding is needed because filters may cause edge effects detected in artifact-detection & mistaken for actual artifacts (only used for filtering, not artifact detection).
+This field is measured in seconds (e.g. 0.1 means you wish to pad with 0.1 seconds on the right and left side).
                     </details>
                   </li>
                   <!--CLEANING OPTIONS.ARTIFACT.MUSCLE.ARTPADDING-->